kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

 - **Amazon CloudFront** is best described as a global content delivery service.
 Edge location are site that Amazon CloudFront use to cache copies of content for faster delivery to users at any location.

 - **Amazon Outpost** it is used to extend AWS infrastructure and services to your on-premises data center.

+- **DNS** can be thought as being the phone book of the internet.
+DNS resolution is the process of translating a domain name to an IP address.
+**Amazon Route 53** is a DNS web service.
+It gives developers and businesses a reliable way to route end users to internet applications hosted in AWS.

 ## Ways to interact with AWS services
   - Via the **AWS Management Console** which is a web-based interface for accessing and managing AWS services.